RoboMaster-Club/RobomasterVIPSpring2020/Electrical/README.md

 The team has decided to switch to SPI instead of using i2c because of its speed advantages and because there are only 2 slave devices on the dart.
 I will now go on a long winded account of how I got spi to work on the stm32 with an arduino as slave because if I dont write this down I am going to forget.
 I tested both full duplex slave and half duplex recieve only with both hardware nss diasbled and enabled all of them worked.
 I did not figure out how to do an interrupt with the hardware nss but I was able to simulate slave select by creating a gpio input on PC2 that acted as a slave select.
 The stm32 will only try and listen when PC2 is held low.
 To recieve the data sent by the arduino use HAL_SPI_Receive.
 I had issues with the stm32 reading the sent data incorrectly.
 I was able to fix this with 2 changes.
 1. Inserting a small delay (10 microseconds) between the arduino pulling the slave select low and sending the data.
 2. Setting the number of bytes to recieve in the HAL_SPI_Receive call by 1 more than the number of bytes that you wish to recieve
-3. A relatively small timeout period (100 microseconds) on the HAL_SPI_Receive call.
+3. A relatively small timeout period (50 microseconds) on the HAL_SPI_Receive call.

 This ensures that the stm32 will read the data being sent to it completely and correctly.
-This will cause the SPI recieve function to timout every time it is called, but with a short timeout period this should not effect the speed too much
+This will cause the SPI recieve function to timout every time it is called, but with a short timeout period this should not effect the speed too much.

 ### Week 11 (3/29 - 4/5)